 The educational focus for the program is provided through our curriculum.
 We implement the Creative Curriculum 5th Edition which is a research based curriculum aligned with the Illinois Early Learning Standards.
-Our staff has analyzed the benchmarks to determine power standards that we think all students need before leaving our program to better prepare them for elementary education.
-We then determined proficiency levels for these standards based off of age ranges for students using the research based information in Teaching Strategies Gold, the assessment system for the Creative Curriculum 5th Edition.
-We are excited to have focused our curriculum and to have a comprehensive assessment tool.
-This will assist us in continuing to provide a high quality curriculum for our students and in reporting their progress.
+Our staff has analyzed the IELDS to determine power standards that we think all students need before leaving our program to better prepare them for elementary education.